redrockrp/VORP-Core/README.md

 The scripts may have an SQL file, you need to create a database and execute the SQL files.

 We recommend to download and add the all the scripts to the server together before creating a character if you are going to test the scripts (Specially for vorp_metabolism and vorp_inventory)
+We also recommend using the 2619 version of server artifacts

 Now you are ready!